 Our features are including k-mer frequencies, other distance features that just recently was suggested by Yousef et al (2019) (still not published), secondary features suggested suggest by [18] and additionally many features describing pre-miRNAs have been proposed [19] are included in the features set.
 The number of features is 1038 features.

 The main data consists of information from 15 clades(Table 2).
 The sequences of Homo sapiens were taken out of the data of its clade Hominidae.
-The data sets were passed a process of removing homology sequences (keeping just one representative).
-One can generate about 256 data sets by considering a pair of two clades including itself.
+The datasets were passed a process of removing homology sequences (keeping just one representative).
+One can generate about 256 datasets by considering a pair of two clades including itself.
 We have considered randomly 10 datasets from those set of datasets listed in Table 3.

 Table 2: The list of clades used in the study, the first column presents the name of the clade, the second column the number of pre-cursors available on miRBase, and the third column is a number of precursors after preprocessing the data.